-“Everybody is astonished, at the moment, that it works,” says Nicola Mattugini, a neurobiologist at the Ludwig Maximilian University of Munich, Germany, when she presented her team’s results at the annual meeting of the Society for Neuroscience in San Diego, California, in November.
+“Everybody is astonished, at the moment, that it works,” says Nicola Mattugini, a neurobiologist at the Ludwig Maximilian University of Munich, Germany, when she presented her team’s results at the annual meeting of the Society for Neuroscience in San Diego, California.
 Their team reprogrammed the astrocytes in lab mice.

 There are further questions to explore — whether the newly built neurons indeed function the same way as their lost counterparts, and whether it’s a good idea to create neurons while extracting astrocytes from brain-damaged animals.
 Many researchers do not share Mattugini’s optimism.
 Along with two other groups, they presented evidence during the conference that these reprogrammed astrocytes can successfully take on the duties of the neurons they’re intended to replace, to some degree.
 The other teams offered further evidence to suggest the reprogrammed astrocytes can even help mice regain some motor control after suffering from strokes.